johannesbrust/LDLtr/README.md

 		./test_ldlqn

-The result on linux computer with gfortran 10.5 is
+The result on a linux computer with gfortran 10.5 is

 ```
 ************************************************************************